JamesJOliver/PiGlow_Web_Status/README.md

 Installation
 -----
-Create a directory for PiGlow and web_status to live in called src
+Create a directory for PiGlow and web-status to live in called src
 ````
 sudo mkdir /src
 ````